Scalable Durational Event Models: Application to Physical and Digital Interactions: Conclusion

 \hide{ Traditional frameworks often treat interactions or occurrences as discrete, static events that either exist or do not exist.
 The innovation of the proposed modeling framework for durational event data lies in its ability to capture the temporal extent of occurrences within relationships, enabling the model to account for the temporal context of interactions.
 This is crucial, as most real-world networks exhibit temporal dynamics that cannot be fully understood by considering isolated occurrences alone. }

+The proposed framework, accompanied by a scalable estimation algorithm and implementation in the $\mathtt{DEM}$ package, offers a foundation for modeling the dynamics of durational events.
+Nonetheless, there are still several avenues for extensions.
+For massive populations, it is reasonable to assume that durational events between actors $i$ and $j$ are primarily influenced by their respective local neighborhoods, rather than by the entire network.
+This assumption can be represented by local dependence \citep{schweinberger_local_2015}, which can be extended to the context of durational events.
+Concerning algorithmic enhancements, it will be worthwhile to combine sample-based approximations \citep{rafteryFastInferenceLatent2012} or online algorithms \citep{corneck2025} with our coordinate ascent algorithm.

-The proposed framework, accompanied by a scalable estimation algorithm, offers a robust foundation for modeling the dynamics of durational events.
-Nonetheless, there are still several exciting avenues for future extensions.
-Concerning the model specification, the integration of multiple states beyond two states and higher-order events such as meetings between multiple actors lasting a particular time (see, e.g., \citealp{socio_cognitive_aes_jl_cf}) would further broaden the model’s applicability.
-For large populations, it is reasonable to assume that durational events between actors $i$ and $j$ are primarily influenced by their respective local neighborhoods, rather than by the entire network.
-This assumption is grounded in the concept of local dependence, introduced by \citet{schweinberger_local_2015}, which can be extended to the context of durational events.
-This mounts to a combination of the algorithm introduced in this paper with model-based clustering for durational events \citep{rastelli_stochastic_2020}.
+\hide{ Nonetheless, there are still several avenues for future extensions.
+Concerning the model specification, the integration of multiple states and higher-order events such as meetings between multiple actors lasting a particular time (see, e.g., \citealp{socio_cognitive_aes_jl_cf}) would further broaden the model’s applicability.
+For massive populations, it is reasonable to assume that durational events between actors $i$ and $j$ are primarily influenced by their respective local neighborhoods, rather than by the entire network.
+This assumption is grounded in the concept of local dependence of \citet{schweinberger_local_2015}, which can be extended to the context of durational events.

-The modular structure of the proposed block-coordinate ascent algorithm from Section \ref{sec:computing} allows for the independent application of any approximation or acceleration technique in \eqref{eq:step1}, \eqref{eq:update_MM}, and \eqref{eq:update_gamma} for the three updates separately.
+Concerning algorithmic enhancements, the modular structure of the proposed block-coordinate ascent algorithm from Section \ref{sec:computing} allows for the independent application of any approximation or acceleration technique in \eqref{eq:step1}, \eqref{eq:update_MM}, and \eqref{eq:update_gamma} for the three updates separately.
 In particular, it will be worthwhile to adapt sample-based approximations, such as case-control sampling \citep{lerner2020} or Horvitz–Thompson-estimators \citep{rafteryFastInferenceLatent2012}, to scale estimation to even larger networks.
-For Step 3, acceleration techniques tailored to MM algorithms, discussed in \citet{agarwal2024}, can be employed to improve convergence speed.
+For Step 3, acceleration techniques tailored to MM algorithms, discussed in \citet{agarwal2024}, can be employed to improve convergence speed. }